 Swelling of the knee joint typically occurs in most cases of ACL tear.
 The swelling is generally large and occurs rapidly, usually in just minutes after the injury.

-The swelling that arises with an ACL tear is called as hemarthrosis where the knee joint is filled with blood.
+The swelling that arises with an ACL tear is hemarthrosis where the knee joint contains blood.
 Take note that the ACL includes a blood vessel inside the ligament that has ruptured at the time the injury occurred which causes the knee to be filled with blood.

 The knee pain linked with the tear is prevalent but might differ depending on the impairment within and around the knee joint.